magenta-aps/os2mo-smtp/README.md

 In the development environment we use a mailserver called `smtp4dev`.
 To use it, go to [localhost:3000](http://localhost:3000/) to inspect mails which would be sent out by the application if this was a production environment.

+### Adding agents

+To add an email agent, write a function in `agents.py`.
+The function should be able to:
+- Receive an AMQP message
+- Process the message
+- Send an email

+Then activate the agent by adding the function name to the `active_agents` config list variable